Python Classes/Objects

 Why Use Classes in Python?

 Classes in Python offer several benefits, including code organization, encapsulation, and code reuse.
 They allow developers to organize code into logical units, making it easier to read and maintain.
-Encapsulation helps to protect the data and restricts access to methods and attributes, ensuring that only the intended methods can modify the object's state.
+Encapsulation helps to organize data and restrict direct access to attributes.
+In Python, this is typically achieved through naming conventions like a leading underscore (_) for internal use or double underscores (__) for name mangling, rather than strict access modifiers.
 Code reuse is also possible, as developers can create classes and inherit attributes and methods from them, reducing development time and improving code quality.

 Creating a Class in Python